It wasn’t an auspicious start to the day, being first driven all the way under the covers and then into the shower by a cloud of no-see-ums.

-That weekend, he had invited me to accompany him from Baltimore to Fishing Island, a piece of property he owns with three of his hunting buddies from high school.
+That weekend, he had invited me to accompany him from Baltimore to Fishing Island, a piece of property he owns with three of his hunting buddies from high school, though this was nothing like the ice fishing lakes in maine to which we went the previous year but I was interested to see what this place was to offer.
 The place is a 410-acre peninsula on the Manokin River.
 You get there on the road to Crisfield from Salisbury, passing old signs for places like Chance and Champ.
 To get to high ground and the house itself — a little modern retreat ripped painstakingly from yellow pine — you must carefully follow from the tree line a two-mile lane of hard-packed oyster shells.
 The lane winds its way through tidal marshes and the only hint of it, or the residence at its end, is a zigzag of battered telephone poles carrying electricity out into oblivion.

 Since the group from Baltimore bought the place, we spent winter weekends there, eating crab cakes prepared by a local picker and rising before dawn to shoot black ducks and canvasbacks from shoreline blinds.